AutoHotkey: History

 The first public beta of AutoHotkey was released on November 10, 2003, after author Chris Mallett's proposal to integrate hotkey support into AutoIt v2 failed to generate response from the AutoIt community.
 Mallett built a new program from scratch basing the syntax on AutoIt v2 and using AutoIt v3 for some commands and the compiler.
 Later, AutoIt v3 switched from GPL to closed source because of "other projects repeatedly taking AutoIt code" and "setting themselves up as competitors".

 In 2010, AutoHotkey v1.1 (originally called AutoHotkey_L) became the platform for ongoing development of AutoHotkey.
 In late 2012, it became the official branch.
 Another port of the program is AutoHotkey.dll.
 A well known fork of the program is AutoHotkey_H, which has its own subforum on the main site.

 Version 2

 In July 2021, the first AutoHotkey v2 beta was released.
 The first release candidate was released on November 20, 2022, with the full release of v2.0.0 planned later in the year.
 On December 20, 2022, version 2.0.0 was officially released.
 On January 22, 2023, AutoHotkey v2 became the official primary version.
 AutoHotkey v1.1 became legacy and no new features were implemented, but this version was still supported by the site.
 On March 16, 2024, the final update of AutoHotkey v1.1 was released.
-AutoHotkey v1.1 has now reached its end of life.
+AutoHotkey v1.1 has now reached its end of life (this version has been "deprecated").